 STRIDE, ACTIVATE, REACH and KINDY MOVES follow the therapy 3-6-9 philosophy.
 3 times per week, for a 6 week duration, following the 9 principles of neuroplasticity.
-We specialise in Intensive Therapy services - research backed and evidence based services only!
+We specialise in goal directed, Intensive Therapy services - research backed and evidence based services only!

 We are proud to have been a Telethon beneficiary since 2018.
 We are indebted to the generosity of the WA public and Telethon 7 Perth.
 The Healthy Strides team have undertaken world leading research projects, iStride, Kindy Moves and CPMoveTime.

 We provide individualised goal directed intensive therapy programs (in 3 week, 6 week blocks, along with a custom duration program option) for children and young adults with neurologically based conditions and injuries.
 This includes people with cerebral palsy, acquired brain injuries and spinal cord injuries.